Jiu-hong/Jiu-hong/README.md

 - 👋 Hi, I’m @Jiu-hong
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding about everything.
-- 🌱 I’m currently learning devops
+- 🌱 I’m currently learning rust.
 - 💞️ I’m looking to collaborate on blockchain company
 - 📫 How to reach me https://jiu-hong.github.io/cv/